 Feedback Resistance

 Most managers would agree that employees should speak up when they have concerns, ideas, or feedback.
-These same managers would also likely agree that, as bosses, they play an important role in determining whether employees do indeed offer input.
+These same managers would also likely concur that, as supervisors, they play a crucial role in determining whether employees offer such input.
 After all, employees often take cues from those in authority, and when managers invite and encourage participation, employees follow suit.
-However, managers often avoid inviting employees to provide input or discourage those who do speak up.
-Why?
-My research explores the structural and psychological factors that lead managers to resist input and ignore or discount it when it is offered.
+However, managers often refrain from inviting employees to provide input or even discourage those who do speak up.
+My research explores the structural and psychological factors that lead managers to resist and ignore or discount employee input.

 Selected Research